Teachers as Ed-Tech Integrators: Navigating the Transition

 8. Feedback and Adaptation:

 Collect feedback from your students regularly.
-Understand their experiences with the technology and make adjustments accordingly.
+Understand their experiences with technology and adjust accordingly.
 Ed-Tech integration is an ongoing process, and being receptive to feedback ensures that you can adapt and improve your teaching methods.

 9. Foster Collaboration: